ARTbio/Galaxy-Platforms-to-Cloud/README.md

 # PtC
-Developments for deploying Galaxy servers in local or cloud infrastructures
+Developments for deploying Galaxy servers with slurm clusters in local or cloud infrastructures